abhijithvijayan/stargazed/readme.md

 - The token must be passed together when you want to automatically create the repository.

-### How can I automate the process after initial run?
+### How can I automate the process after initial run

 ##### 1. Sign up for GitHub actions beta